swiss/paf-link/documentation/2_introduction.md

 **Independent yet Unified Development**: Independent development in different areas of the overall public affair process is supported, with a path by design for future unification.
 This includes different levels within public administrations.

 **Defined Process Connections**: There is a well-defined method for connecting different public affairs processes, such as linking parliamentary motions with executive actions and law text publications.
-To map to underlying data management systems one ore multiple object identifiers can be used to express the connection of an activity to a process.
+To map to underlying data management systems one or multiple object identifiers can be used to express the connection of an activity to a process.

 **Inter-organizational and System Exchange**: The schema focuses the exchange of information between organizations and systems, and only in a second priority provides guidelines on how to store data at rest.
 It supports both document-based processes (e.g., PDFs) and structured data processes, allowing for flexible information management.